touchlab/compose-swift-bridge/docs/Tutorial.md

 ### Single module approach

-The tool requires [SKIE](https://skie.touchlab.co/) and KSP be configure in your project `build.gradle.kts` for example:
+The tool requires [SKIE](https://skie.touchlab.co/) and [KSP](https://github.com/google/ksp) be configure in your project `build.gradle.kts` for example:
+You can find KSP versions [at their github page](https://github.com/google/ksp).

 ```kotlin
 plugins {